hencou/shelly_gen4_matter_module/README.md

 > original firmware before proceeding if reversibility is important to you.
 You
 > assume all responsibility for any damage, data loss, or device failure.
 >
-> This project is not affiliated with Shelly, Allterco Robotics, CSA, or
+> This project is not affiliated with Shelly or Espressif Systems.
-> Espressif Systems.

 ## Features